coopy/pernilsson.io/pages/index.md

 ---
-title: I am Per Nilsson.
+title: My name is Per Nilsson.
-description: Per will take control over your project.
+description: Per is a digital product developer who can help you take back control over your project.
 ---

+- I manage digital product development end-to-end.
 - I help businesses realize digital strategy.
-- I work through scenarios and desired outcomes to ensure the right thing is being built.
-- I manage digital product development end-to-end.
+- Working with me, we analyze the current situation and future scenarios, score desired outcomes, and generate a spectrum of ways to get there.

 ![Per Nilsson - Headshot](./per-nilsson-headshot.jpg)

-## Background

-I've always been attracted to the immediately practical use of knowledge.
-I cut my teeth on the web by putting up simple websites usable by anyone, which to me was more interesting than diving into theoretical computer science and algorithm optimization.
-Perhaps that's why I chose to study the nascent field of interaction design in college.
-This is where I learned to put the user first, and that all the technology in the world can't help you unless you're applying design thinking to the (right) problem.

-After college, armed with an understanding of design's crucial importance to the success of any product or service, I began applying this knowledge to my software development practice.
-I've now been a professional software developer for 10 years.

 ## How I run digital teams.
 I lead multi-disciplinary teams building digital products.
 That's a mouthful.
 What does that entail?